All Episodes

 So the consensus is that Weinstein wanted to show everybody that he's bigger and more powerful than Spielberg.

-Spielberg Got Clinton, but Clinton's a has been Clinton's yesterday.
+Spielberg got Clinton, but Clinton's a has-been, Clinton's yesterday.

-Harvey was able to get Muchell.
+Harvey was able to get Muchel.

-And I think one of the reasons is again they got snubbed.
+And I think one of the reasons is, again, they got snubbed.

 They got snubbed.